 Gutters repairs are necessary so your gutters can properly catch water runoff from your roof and channel it away from the foundation.
-It's a simple, clean process.
-But when gutters are not functioning, they allow water to pour off the side and pool up around the home.
-This is more than just an annoyance; this can create hydrostatic pressure in the soil, damaging your foundation.
+It's a simple, clean process but poorly functioning gutters that have leaking, misaligned, or broken parts allow water to pour off the side and pool up around the home.
+This is more than just an annoyance—the issue can create hydrostatic pressure in the soil, damaging your foundation.
 There are ways to make some DIY gutter repairs to fix simple problems.

 Keep in mind that you might not need all the tools and supplies listed here.
 You may be able to purchase a gutter repair kit that includes the specific parts you need along with the correct hardware.
 When searching for gutter parts, such as gutter fittings, gutter guards, and gutter hardware in a home improvement store, you will likely find them in the roofing department.

 Below, learn how to fix gutters yourself and diagnose the most common problems like overflowing, sagging, leaking, clogs, improper slope, and loose downspouts.